-- Molecular mechanisms of increased cardiac tolerance to oxygen deprivation. - Role of hypoxia-inducible factor-1a in the pathophysiology of cardiovascular diseases. - Epitranscriptomic regulations in heart development and disease. - Pathogenetic mechanisms and novel experimental therapy of heart failure of various etiology. - Development and maintenance of arrhythmogenic substrate in the failing heart.
+- Molecular mechanisms of increased cardiac tolerance to oxygen deprivation. - Role of hypoxia-inducible factor-1a in the pathophysiology of cardiovascular diseases. • Epitranscriptomic regulations in heart development and disease. - Development and maintenance of arrhythmogenic substrate in the failing heart.

 Main experimental models and techniques used in the Laboratory of the Developmental Cardiology to study protective mechanisms against cardiac ischemia/reperfusion injury and heart failure, and the development of cardiac conduction system.